The best thermometer for toddlers is still considered the gold standard they offer the most reliably accurate measurement of core body temperature.

 Q. What is the most accurate thermometer for toddlers?

 A. Armpit temperatures are usually the smallest amount accurate.
-Rectal temperatures provide the simplest readings for infants, especially those 3 months or younger, also as children up to age 3.
+Rectal temperatures provide the simplest readings for infants, especially those 3 months or younger, as well as children up to age 3.

-For older children and adults, oral readings are usually accurate as long because the mouth is closed while the thermometer is in situ.
+For older children and adults, oral readings are usually accurate as long as the mouth is closed while the thermometer is in situ.

 Q. How can I tell if my toddler has a fever without a thermometer?

-A. “The commonest thanks to checking if someone features a fever without a thermometer is to feel the forehead or neck with the rear of your hand.
+A. “The commonest thanks to check if someone features a fever without a thermometer is to feel the forehead or neck with the rear of your hand.

 Lee says.
 “Check to ascertain if it feels warmer than usual.
 Do not use the palm, as it is not as sensitive to temperature changes as the back of the hand is.”